dpscoz/shaw-test/README.md

 Full-stack test for Shaw and Partners using github API/v3.

-##The app
+## REQUIREMENTS

 - Front-end:
-  _ List all users from GitHub and display their id and login with pagination.
+  * List all users from GitHub and display their id and login with pagination.
-  _ Display the details of selected user: id, login, profile url, and date of the login creation in User Detail screen. \* Display the public repositories of selected user in User Detail screen.
+  * Display the details of selected user: id, login, profile url, and date of the login creation in User Detail screen. \* Display the public repositories of selected user in User Detail screen.

+- Back-end:
-- Back-end: \* API to all client requests to the appropriate GitHub endpoint.
+  * API to all client requests to the appropriate GitHub endpoint.
 The following endpoints are be provided:

       	**	GET - /api/users?since={number}